nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

-# F´ On Baremetal and Muti-Core Systems
+# F´ On Baremetal and Multi-Core Systems

 F´ supports use on baremetal, multi-core, and even multi-device systems.
 This guide seeks to walk the user though some of the caveats and delicacies of such systems.
 It includes